Political games behind Germany's gay marriage vote

 Was she afraid of a backlash similar to the one in France?

-The then president, Francois Hollande, hurriedly introduced gay marriages in a bid to kick-start his five-year reign on a progressive note, but it ended up triggering massive street protests, known as la Manif pour tous.
+The then president, Francois Hollande hurriedly introduced gay marriages to kick-start his five-year reign on a progressive note, but his bid ended up triggering massive street protests, known as la Manif pour tous.

 Sippel said no.